AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

 $$

-In words, cat must have a strictly higher score than every other class for every allowed version of the photo.
+In words, cat must have a strictly higher score than every other class for every image in the allowed set.
 If we prove this statement, we have certified **local adversarial robustness** around $x_0$ at radius $\epsilon$.

 Certification does not run the network separately on every image.
 It establishes